|Go to verse:|

 “and offered him for a burnt offering on the wall.”
 This is a very clear case of human sacrifice, which was more common among the nations of the ancient Near East than is portrayed in the Bible.
 The gods of the pagan nations were demanding and cruel, which is what we would expect from demonically inspired idols.
 Mordechai Cogan and Hayim Tadmore write in The Anchor Yale Bible: II Kings, “Classical sources report the frequent sacrifice of children in cities under siege in Phoenicia and its north African colonies.”

 “There was great wrath against Israel.”
 2 Kings 3:27 is very difficult to understand.
 Mordechai Cogan and Hayim Tadmore write in The Anchor Yale Bible: II Kings, “This clause is one of the most perplexing items in Scripture.”
 There have been many suggestions set forth as to what it means, but none are fully satisfying.
 It seems at first blush that because of the attack of Israel on Moab that there was great anger toward Israel, but how would that be connected to Israel returning to its own land, if in fact the two sentences are connected.
-We would expect that any country that was attacked and ruined would have great anger towards the aggressor nation, so why is that in the text here?
+We would expect that any country that was attacked and ruined would have great anger toward the aggressor nation, so why is that in the text here?
 There are no truly satisfying answers at this time.
 It does make sense that Israel would return to the land of Israel after they were through fighting Moab.
 After all, Yahweh told them that they could not have the land of Moab (Deut.
 2:9).(top)